Bond University

 Course overview

-The training is based on a scientist-practitioner model.
-It is designed to prepare students with the knowledge and applied skills required by a registered practising psychologist with an emphasis in program specialisation (i.e., Clinical Psychology).
+The training is based on a scientist‑practitioner model.
+It is designed to prepare students with the knowledge and applied skills required by a registered practising psychologist with an emphasis in program specialisation (that is, Clinical Psychology).
 The program draws from various theoretical perspectives informed by contemporary research and practice.
-The Master's by Coursework Degree integrates coursework, research and practical placement experience.
-Students complete a series of placement experiences under the supervision of highly qualified and experienced Supervisors and apply best practice models to a professional standard.
-Upon completing the program requirements, graduates can apply for complete registration as Psychologists, full membership in the APS and associate membership in the APS College of Clinical Psychologists.
+The master's by coursework degree integrates coursework, research and practical placement experience.
+Students complete a series of placement experiences under the supervision of highly qualified and experienced supervisors and apply best practice models to a professional standard.
+Upon completing the program requirements, graduates can apply for general registration as psychologists, full membership in the APS and associate membership in the APS College of Clinical Psychologists.

 Key facts